AdguardTeam/AdguardKnowledgeBase/06.ios/02.installation/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/iOS/en/3.png" width="400" />

-*The license can be activated via entering user credentials from personal AdGuard account.
+*The license can be activated via entering user credentials from a personal AdGuard account.
 To that end, it is required that the user has at least one spare license key.*